-Building on Kayne's version of c-command, according to which an XP in Spec,ZP can c-command out of the ZP (Kayne 1994: 16, 25-26), $^5$ Cinque (2008) proposes that the spelled-out head will be the dP that c-commands the other head: it surfaces at PF and controls the PF deletion of the other dP.
+Building on Kayne's version of c-command, according to which an XP in Spec,ZP can c-command out of the ZP (Kayne 1994: 16, 25-26),5 Cinque (2008) proposes that the spelled-out head will be the dP that c-commands the other head: it surfaces at PF and controls the PF deletion of the other dP.
 If the internal head rises higher than the external one, the former c-commands the latter; the external head is then deleted.
-Hence, dP1 is spelled out.
-If the external head moves higher than and thus c-commands the internal one, the external head, dP2, receives spell-out and the internal one is deleted at PF.
+Hence, dP_1 is spelled out.
+If the external head moves higher than and thus c-commands the internal one, the external one, the external one is deleted at PF.6

 Under this approach, raising and matching operations are in principle both available.
-In a raising derivation, the internal $dP_1$ must move from the complement of the wh-item to its specifier: being the specifier of the phrase which in turn is the specifier of the CP, the internal $dP_1$ can c-command the lower external $dP_2$ and meet the requirements for deletion proposed in Sauerland (2003), namely a) non-distinctness and b) c-command.
-Under a matching derivation as in Sauerland (2003), after the raising of the internal head $dP_1$ in (2), the external head $dP_2$ moves to a position higher than that of the RC, say Spec,FP.
-From this position, $dP_2$ c-commands $dP_1$ and regular deletion of the lower copy, that is, $dP_1$ , applies.
+In a raising derivation, the internal dP_1 must move from the complement of the wh-item to its specifier: being the specifier of the phrase which in turn is the specifier of the CP, the internal dP_1 can c-command the lower external dP_2 and meet the requirements for deletion proposed in Sauerland (2003), namely a) non-distinctness and b) c-command.
+Under a matching derivation as in Sauerland (2003), after the raising of the internal head dP_1 in (2), the external head dP_2 moves to a position higher than that of the RC, say Spec,FP1.
+From this position, dP_2 c-commands dP_1 and regular deletion of the lower copy, that is, dP_1 , applies.
 Languages can have both operations available in their grammar or only one (Cinque 2013, 2016).